-Amy has a Bachelors of Science in Math from the University of Tampa and Masters of Science in Math from the University of West Florida.
-She is a member of: the National Math Honor Society Pi Mu Epsilon, American Mensa and Intertel.
+Amy has a Bachelor of Science in Math from the University of Tampa and Master of Science in Math from the University of West Florida.

-Amy has been tutoring others since she was in high school.
+Amy has been educating others since she was in high school.
 She was a teacher’s assistant at Hunter’s Green Elementary during her senior year of high school.
 She also consistently finished her classwork early and was asked to assist her peers in several subjects.
-When she started college, she was asked to tutor a class of 8th graders at a local middle school in Pre-Algebra, Literature, and FCAT Prep.
-She also tutored students on-campus through the UT Math Clinic in College Algebra, Precalculus, Trigonometry, and Calculus 1.
+When she started college, she was asked to serve as a volunteer tutor at a local middle school.
+She assisted the students with Pre-Algebra, Literature, and FCAT Prep.
+She also tutored students on-campus through the UT Math Clinic in College Algebra, Precalculus, Trigonometry, and Calculus.
 After her volunteer work showed great results and following the suggestions of her instructors, she started working as a professional tutor.

-Amy founded Amy Tutors because she loves learning and hates the idea of students thinking that learning is a chore.
+Amy Tutors was founded because Amy wanted to promote the idea that learning doesn’t have to be a chore.
 Learning is a joy, but an uninspired student will not feel that way.
 Her vision is to share her love of learning and teaching because she believes passion is infectious.
-She also wants to challenge students to apply themselves so they can realize that they’re not at the limits of their intelligence.
-In addition, she wants to make it accessible enough so every student can get the inspiration they deserve from a qualified source.
+She challenges her students to apply themselves and they’re amazed by what they can achieve with the right instruction and encouragement.
+In addition, she tries to make it accessible enough so every student can get the inspiration they deserve from an expert source.
 Every day, she is making her vision a reality.
-Amy has helped hundreds of students reach their education goals and achieve grades and test scores they never thought were possible.
+For over 10 years, Amy has had the pleasure of sharing her gift with hundreds of students and helping them achieve their academic goals.